jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Table of Contents

+Foreword
 Preface
 Introduction
+Chapter 1—Presents Under the Tree
-Chapter 1—Earth Is Chessboard: Here Are the Rules of the Game Chapter 2—What Life Is: The Creator of Players
+Chapter 2—Booklet: The Rules to the Game
+Chapter 3—Game Board: The Emergent Environment
+Chapter 4—Sandglass: The Ever Present Clock
-Chapter 3—What Evolution Is: The Editor of Players Chapter 4—The History of Life's Evolution
+Chapter 5—Clay: What Life Is, The Creator of Players Chapter 6—Scoreboard: What Evolution Is, The Editor of Players Chapter 7—What Does the Game of Life Mean

+Chapter 4—The History of Life's Evolution
 Chapter 5—Our History from Trees to Fire
 Chapter 6—The History of Civilization